 - Under seats

-Step 5 Cancel insurance and return plates
+Step 5: Cancel insurance and return plates

-After scrapping, contact your insurance provider to cancel the policy.
+After scrapping, contact your insurance provider to cancel the insurance policy.
 Return license plates to avoid future liability.

 How Long Does The Scrapping Process Usually Take